People living with HIV with active tuberculosis disease

 Reviewing the trends in TB among people living with HIV who are newly enrolled in treatment over a period of time may provide useful information on: (a) the TB burden among them; and (b) the effectiveness of efforts to detect and treat HIV-associated TB early.

-This indicator may underestimate the actual burden of HIV-associated TB, since it may exclude: (a) patients who were detected through provider-initiated HIV testing and counselling, but who were not enrolled in HIV treatment; or (b) those who have disseminated forms of TB, remain asymptomatic and were missed during routine TB screening.
+This indicator may underestimate the actual burden of HIV-associated TB, since it may exclude: (a) people among whom TB was detected through provider-initiated HIV testing and counselling, but who were not enrolled in HIV treatment; or (b) those who have disseminated forms of TB, remain asymptomatic and were missed during routine TB screening.
 A high indicator value may mean high TB rates or effective TB screening and HIV testing programmes, whereas a low value may reflect poor TB screening and HIV testing or successful TB control efforts.
-The indicator value, therefore, needs to be interpreted carefully.
+The indicator value, therefore, needs to be interpreted carefull.

 Further information